blue-hexagon/manjana.dev/src/content/py-payload-encoding.md

 ```

 ## File Encoder

-The FileEncoder class converts the encoded payload into individual files, where each file represents a portion of the
+The FileEncoder class converts the encoded payload into individual files, where each file represents an eASCII character of the
 payload, encrypted with a specific rotation value.
 These files are named based on a combination of ASCII values and the
 rotation applied to them.
-This approach allows us to split the payload into pieces, which can then be distributed or
+This approach allows us to split the payload into pieces.
-stored separately.

 ```python
 class FileEncoder: